 - Pay your bills on time.
 If you’ve missed payments, catch up.
 If need be, set up automated reminders when payments are due.
 Or set up automatic payments from your bank account.

 - Don’t just move debt around.
 Don’t pay off one credit card with another card.
 Opening multiple accounts in a short period of time is also a negative.

-- If you have overdue bills, bargain with the creditor to see if it will accept partial payments.
-If it does, have the creditor report the account as “paid as agreed.”
+- If you have overdue bills, bargain with the creditor to see if they will accept partial payments.
+If they won’t, have the creditor report the account as “paid as agreed.”